-- continue to commercialize DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our product candidates; - continue to pursue the clinical development of DEXTENZA for additional indications; - continue ongoing clinical trials of our product candidates OTX-TKI, OTX-TIC, and OTX-CSI; - conduct joint research and development under our strategic collaboration with Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule, VEGF-targeting compounds to treat retinal diseases; - continue the research and development of our other product candidates;

-- seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our front-of-the-eye and back-of-the-eye programs and potential opportunities outside the field of ophthalmology; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - continue to operate as a public company.
+- continue to commercialize DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our product candidates; - continue to pursue the clinical development of DEXTENZA for additional indications; - continue ongoing clinical trials of our product candidates OTX-TKI, OTX-TIC, and OTX-CSI; - initiate planned Phase 2 clinical trials for our product candidates OTX-TKI, OTX-TIC, and OTX-DED; - conduct joint research and development under our strategic collaboration with Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule, VEGF-targeting compounds to treat retinal diseases; - conduct research and development activities on, and seek regulatory approvals for, DEXTENZA and OTX-TIC in certain Asian countries pursuant to our license agreement and collaboration with AffaMed Therapeutics Limited, or AffaMed; - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our front-of-the-eye and back-of-the-eye programs and potential opportunities outside the field of ophthalmology; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - continue to operate as a public company.

-On November 6, 2019, our board of directors approved an operational restructuring plan to eliminate a portion of our workforce and defer certain development programs as part of an initiative to reduce expenses and prioritize our resources to focus on commercializing DEXTENZA® for post-surgical ocular pain and inflammation as well as completing the ongoing Phase 3 clinical trial of DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis, a Phase 1 clinical trial of OTX-TIC for the treatment of glaucoma and ocular hypertension, and a Phase 1 clinical trial of OTX-TKI for the treatment of wet age-related macular degeneration.
+On November 6, 2019, our board of directors approved an operational restructuring plan to eliminate a portion of our workforce and defer certain development programs as part of an initiative to reduce expenses and prioritize our resources.
 This operational restructuring included a reduction in force of 55 full-time employees of the Company, representing approximately twenty-two percent (22%) of our workforce, and the elimination of an additional 31 positions that were vacant.